Krutsch/html-bundle/README.md

 ## Concept

 The bundler always globs all HTML, CSS and TS/JS files from the `src/` directory and processes them to the `build/` directory.
 PostCSS is being used for CSS files and inline styles, html-minifier for HTML and esbuild to bundle, minify, etc. for inline and referenced TS/JS.
 There are no <strong>regexes</strong>, just <strong>AST</strong> transformations.
-Server-sent events and [hydro.js](https://github.com/Krutsch/hydro-js) are used for HMR.
+Server-sent events and [hydro-js](https://github.com/Krutsch/hydro-js) are used for HMR.

-## Example
+## Example hydro-js

-### Input
+#### Input

 ```html
 <!DOCTYPE html>